Pharkie/scribe/README.md

 ## User guide for standard configuration (v1)

-1. **Power On:** Connect the device to a beefy 5V USB power source.
+1. **Power On:** Connect the device to a beefy (2.4A+) 5V USB power source.
 Wait a few moments for it to boot, connect to WiFi, and print its startup receipt.
-2. **Get the IP Address:** The local IP address will be printed on the startup receipt.
+2. **Access the Interface:** Open http://scribe.local in your browser (or use the IP address from the startup receipt if mDNS doesn't work).
 3. **Start Scribing!**
 4. **Look back at your story**
 5. **Improve and scribe some more**